symfony/symfony-docs/components/console/helpers/dialoghelper.rst

 The user will be asked as long as they provide an invalid answer and will only be able to proceed if their input is valid.

-Each time the user is asked the question, if no answer is supplied, the default one is used (and validated with the ``$validator`` callback) and the remaining number of attempts is displayed.
-If the last attempt is reached, the application throws an exception and ends its execution.
+Each time the user is asked the question, the default one is used if no answer is supplied (and validated with the ``$validator`` callback).
+If the last attempt is reached, the application will throw an exception and ends its execution.

 Validating a Hidden Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~